 Sexual addiction does not begin with someone’s first sexual encounter, but rather manifests itself later in life when triggers of past trauma or personal struggles become overwhelming for the individual.
 Classified as a compulsive disorder, much like obsessive-compulsive disorder, sexual addiction is not all about sex, but more about the compulsivity and ritual surrounding the sexual act.

-This is the point at which the sexual act takes place.
-After pain, fantasizing about escaping the pain, and performing the rituals in preparation for the sexual act, the time finally comes for the sex addict to fulfill his or her sexual desires.
-These sexual acts can be anything and may range from picking up prostitutes to chronic masturbation, exhibition, and anonymous sex. - Shame and Guilt
+- Acting Out: This is the point at which the sexual act takes place.
+These sexual acts can be anything and may range from picking up prostitutes to chronic masturbation, exhibition, and anonymous sex.

-The cycle of a sex addict is very similar to that of most every addict.
-The underlying pain prompts a desire for escape, which leads to fantasies of acting on the subject of one’s addiction.
-Once the illusion of escapism through the addictive behavior is in place, the routine begins.
 For a drug addict or alcoholic, the method may be the procurement of the substance of choice.
 For one who is addicted to cutting, the ritual might be the process of obtaining a cutting instrument.
-And after the ritual is the acting out of the addictive behaviors, then without fail, there is shame and guilt after the “high” of the action has worn off.
+And after the ritual there is shame and guilt after the “high” of the action wears off.

 Signs and Symptoms of Sexual Addiction